Albania earthquake: Biggest quake in decades sparks panic | DW | 26.11.2019

-The Balkan nation of Albania has been hit by a powerful earthquake that has killed at least three people.
-People have been trapped underneath collapsed buildings.
+The Balkan nation of Albania has been hit by a powerful earthquake that has killed at least four people.
+Residents have been trapped underneath collapsed buildings.

 A 6.4-magnitude earthquake hit Albania early on Tuesday morning, triggering at least two building collapses and four deaths.